CalNourish/ucbfpa-webapp/README.md

 To deploy the webapp: `firebase deploy --except functions`

-To deploy just the functions: `firebase deploy --only functions`

 **Test Deployment**: Feel free to deploy with **TestCalNourish** whenever to make sure things are stable

 **Prod Deployment**: When ready to deploy to prod, `git tag <version name>` the most recent commit to master and deploy from the prod alias